LearnEverything/acktueli/src/pages/docs/NEXT.md

 { [_]☴ |--> ☴/+ } *go ahead and redact that | oh I'm leaning tword that's fine*

 *messy people don't put spaces between their brackets and their statements*

+### Just Reacting
+<--☶ this is someone reacting to a presenter without the presenter part